Open regional funds for South-East Europe – promotion of EU integration through regional cooperation

-Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro and Serbia have made EU membership one of their top priorities.
+Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro and Serbia have made EU membership one of their top priorities.
 While they are each at different stages in the accession process, they face many common challenges when it comes to reforming their economic and political systems and public administrations.
 The European Commission has made regional cooperation in South-East Europe a key condition for potential EU accession.

 The last few years have seen an improvement in regional cooperation with regard to economic and social development, infrastructure, energy, justice, and media and security cooperation.
 The institutions responsible for coordinating and steering the EU accession process have one thing in common: their staff are partly reluctant or lack the opportunities to engage in collaborative learning at regional level with a view to tackling the demands placed on them.